 The ChargeHQ alternative · built for the US

 ChargeHQ is closing on September 7, 2026 — and its replacement, Amber for EVs, is only available in Australia.
-If you're in the US, Sundial EV picks up right where ChargeHQ leaves off: automatic Tesla charging from your excess rooftop solar, no extra hardware, set-and-forget.
+If you're in the US, Sundial EV picks up right where ChargeHQ leaves off: automatic charging from your excess rooftop solar — through your Tesla, or any EV through your OCPP wall charger — no extra hardware, set-and-forget.

 ChargeHQ is shutting down — here's what US users need to know